ess-dmsc/doc-efu/docs/source/index.rst

 Event Formation Unit
 ====================

 The Event Formation Unit (EFU) [#f1]_ is the main component for the ESS [#f2]_ data path.
-It receives timestamped digitised readouts from neutron detectors and streams them to Apache Kafka [#f3]_ .
+It receives timestamped digitised readouts from neutron detectors, converts them into ESS neutron events ({time, pixel} tuples) and streams these to Apache Kafka [#f3]_ .